 If it is busted, you will notice there is power coming to it, but none leaving either to the heater or the pump.
 You can always replace it with another of a similar rating, which you will then calibrate to the same temperature.

-How to Fix The Fog Machine Pump
+3. How To Fix The Fog Machine Pump

 This is another critical component responsible for pushing the fog juice from its tank to the heater and out of the fog machine when the temperature is right.